Nyaran/gplint/README.md

   ]
 }
 ```
-There is no need to override all the defaults, as is done above, instead they can be overriden only where required.  `Step` will be used as a fallback if the keyword of the step, eg. 'given', is not specified.
+There is no need to override all the defaults, as is done above, instead they can be overridden only where required. `Step` will be used as a fallback if the keyword of the step, e.g. 'given', is not specified.
 If `feature tag` is not set then `Feature` is used as a fallback, and if `scenario tag` is not set then `Scenario` is used as a fallback.

 This feature is able to handle all localizations of the gherkin steps.